rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint#1.md

 In the first sprint, the team will focus on setting up the project repository, establishing effective project management using a task board, integrating with CommerceTools to create the project and API client, and configuring the development environment with a bundler, TypeScript, ESLint, Prettier, Husky, and Jest for testing.
 The mentor will evaluate the team's progress and assign points based on achieving specific goals and milestones.

+### Working with the Repository

+- Create a `develop` branch from the `main` or `master` branch.
+- For each task, create a new branch from the `develop` branch, make the changes, and create a pull request to merge the changes back into the `develop` branch after a code review.
+Multiple issues can be combined into a single pull request.
+- At the end of the sprint, create a pull request from the `develop` branch to the `main` or `master` branch with a description in accordance with the requirements of rs-school.
+- Share the pull request link with the mentor for review and evaluation.

 ### 1. Repository Setup (25 points)

 - **(6 points)** Create a GitHub repository for the project, complete with a README file, .gitignore, and necessary dependencies.
 [RSS-ECOMM-01](./Sprint1/RSS-ECOMM-01.md)